JanieAbutu/ECE_Deepfake_Detection/Final Project/README.md

 - EfficientNet-B7 is highly effective for deepfake image detection.
 - The model achieved strong discriminative performance demonstrating its ability to reliably separate real and fake images.
 - AUROC close to 1.0 suggests the model is highly confident in its predictions.
-- Misclassifications are minimal and evenly distributed, showing robust generalization.
+- Misclassifications are minimal and evenly distributed.

 ## 8. REFERENCES